vittee/kformula/README.md

 You can add variables/constants, or beyond that, you can define your own function and expose the logic to the engine.

-This way you can make your application be able to accept mathematical expression from user's input, or even from database.
+This way, you can make your application to be able to accept mathematical expression from user's input, or even from database.

-If the calculation should be made, simply change the expression to get the new calculation logic apply to your application without recompiling!
+If the calculation should be made, simply change the expression to get the new calculation logic applied to your application without recompiling!

 Install
 -------